cis3296s26/The-Vault-Keeper/README.md

 docker compose up
 ```

 Docker will pull the latest images and start both the backend and frontend automatically.
 The first run may take a minute or two to download everything.
-You'll see a stream of log messages — that's normal.
+You'll see a stream of log messages, that's normal.
 The app is ready when the messages slow down and you see output from both the frontend and backend services.

 **3. Open your browser and go to:**